 Save the file and close.
-And with that, you are done!
+And with that, its complete!

 For Nginx Server

-Similar to Apache, you will need to make edits to the root files of your webserver to solve vary header warnings.
+Similar to Apache, you will need to make edits to the root files of your webserver to solve Vary Accept-encoding Header Error.

 To do so, navigate to /etc/nginx/nginx.conf directory in your Nginx web server.